knaw-huc/textrepo/docs/indexing.rst

 Elasticsearch documents are automatically created and updated when new file versions are added to the |TR|.

-More on searching in ES `here <https://www.elastic.co/guide/en/elastic-stack/current/index.html>`_.
+More on: `searching in ES <https://www.elastic.co/guide/en/elastic-stack/current/index.html>`_.

 Indexer
 -------